-cr - crude rate per 100 population; cr2 - crude rate per 100,000 population; cr3 - crude rate per 1,000 resident population; cr4 - crude rate per 10,000 resident population; cr5 - crude rate per 1,000 live births; sr - age-sex standardised rate per 100,000 population; yrs - years; %\ - single parent households as % of households with children.
-Defin - see table of definitions & sources The 6th column of the spine chart indicates where an indicator is not compared to the Scottish average but with a local alternative: G - Glasgow City average; G\ - average of Glasgow, E & W Dunbartonshire, Renfrewshire & East Renfrewshire; GGC - Greater Glasgow and Clyde (excluding Lanarkshire parts); shading on an indicator bar also indicates where a 'local' comparato n/a; data not available (usually due to lack of coverage) or cannot be calculated.
-In addition, for particular indicators where the number of cases is below five and not zero, the range is show e.
-'1-4'.
+cr - crude rate per 100 population; cr2 - crude rate per 100,000 population; cr3 - crude rate per 1,000 resident population; cr4 - crude rate per 10,000 resident population; cr5 - crude rate per 1,000 live births; sr - age-sex standardised rate per 100,000 population; yrs - years; % - single parent households as % of households with children.
+Defn - see table of definitions & sources The 6th column of the spine chart indicates where an indicator is not compared to the Scottish average but with a local alternative: G - Glasgow City average; G - average of Glasgow, E & W Dunbartonshire, Renfrewshire & East Renfrewshire; GGC - Greater Glasgow and Clyde (excluding Lanarkshire parts); shading on an indicator bar also indicates where a "local" comparator is used.

+n/a: data not available (usually due to lack of coverage) or cannot be calculated.
+In addition, for particular indicators where the number of cases is below five and not zero, the range is shown i.e. '1-4'.
 NB If the number of teenage pregnancies is in the range '1-4' the rate is suppressed to avoid possible disclosure.